jlacasa/mixed-models-spring25/content/1-intro.md

 - Independence
 - Normality

+This makes sense when the observations are independent (i.e., there is no underlying structure to take into account).

+#### Non-independent observations

 Now, imagine that the observations are actually diameters from random apples from 5 different fields.
 These observations are no longer independent!
 This is when mixed-effects models enter the story - they allow us to say *what is similiar to what*.